Bhagya Vastu | Premium Astrology & Vastu Consultation

 The assumption that external wall thickness should be uniform around the entire building for structural reasons.

-Reality: Directional Wall Thickness Optimization
+Reality: Directional Wall Thickness Optimisation

 South and west walls benefit from additional thickness for thermal insulation and structural emphasis, while north and east walls can be slightly thinner to allow more fenestration without compromising stability, provided the structural engineer approves the design.